-crystal ball guess again (without any FCC OET clearance or other issues) should hit the USA market around late JULY or AUGUST ??
+crystal ball guess again (without any FCC OET clearance or other issues) should hit the USA market around SEPTEMBER or OCTOBER ??

 (3.5 amps at maximum audio).
-As many know the IC-7600 is ALSO a HUGE “power pig” at around 3 AMPS just in receive (our IC-7600 review available here).
-Of course this means that the set runs on the hot side and the fan cycles in just receive mode (with never ANY transmit used at all) !!
-The excellent IC-7300’s fan NEVER comes on in just receive use being it’s current consumption is
+As many know the IC-7600 is ALSO a HUGE

+“power pig” at around 3 AMPS just in receive (our IC-7600 review available here).
+Of course this means that the set runs on the hot side and the fan cycles in just receive mode

+(with never ANY transmit used at all) !!
+We have a gut feeling the IC-7610 fan

+NEVER comes on in just receive use being it’s current consumption is